 a) What is the Lead Agency's definition of plain language and describe the process for receiving feedback from parents and the public about readability of reports.
 For each violation cited, a brief summary of the requirement is provided in plain language.
 Prior to the launch of the the website, the 211 Child Care, the site was user tested with parents and providers to ensure language is consumer friendly, information provided is comprehensive, and the monitoring is clear and easy to understand.
 Plain language is clear and succinct designed to ensure the reader gains a basic understanding of the entire requirement.

+b) Are monitoring and inspection reports in plain language?

+If yes, include a website link to a sample monitoring report.

+If no,

-b) Are monitoring and inspection reports in plain language? ☐ If yes, include a website link to a sample monitoring report. ☑ If no, describe how plain language summaries are used to meet the regulatory requirement and include a link to a sample summary.
-A plain language summary is available for each inspection violation listed on the inspection report. c) Check to certify what the monitoring and inspection reports and/or their plain language summaries include: ✓ Date of inspection Health and safety violations, including those violations that resulted in fatalities or serious injuries.
+describe how plain language summaries are used to meet the regulatory requirements and include a link to a sample summary.

+A plain language summary is available for each inspection violation listed on the inspection report.

+c) Check to certify what the monitoring and inspection reports and/or their plain language summaries include:

+- Date of inspection - Health and safety violations, including those violations that resulted in fatalities or serious injuries.

 Describe how these health and safety violations are prominently displayed.
-Aggregate data pertaining to deaths and serious injuries will be posted on the website annually Corrective action plans taken by the State and/or child care provider.
-Describe At the time an inspection or investigation is closed in the licensing data system, the findings will be viewable on the website.

-Concerned parties may report inaccuracies to the OEC for correction.
-Depending on the d) The process for correcting inaccuracies in reports.
+Aggregate data pertaining to deaths and serious injuries will be posted on the website annually d) The process for correcting inaccuracies in reports.